Azure/SimuLand/3_simulate_detect/persistence/addCredentialsToApplication.md

 # Add Credentials to Application

-Once a threat actor identifies an application of interest to authenticate with, credentials can be added to it.
+Once a threat actor identifies an application of interest to authenticate to, credentials can be added to it.
 This allows the adversary to use custom credentials and maintain persistence.

 Based on [Microsoft documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow), like a user, during the authentication flows we're focused on, an application must present credentials.